A workshop series for children

 Supported by The Ireland Funds

-CREATIVE DANCE TALES offers young people and primary school teachers an imaginative, kinaesthetic learning experience in dance.
-Led by Philippa Donnellan it included an invitation to go see a CoisCéim Dance Theatre’s performance of THE WOLF AND PETER.
+CREATIVE DANCE TALES offered young people and primary school teachers an imaginative, kinaesthetic learning experience in dance.
+Led by Philippa Donnellan it included an invitation to go see a CoisCéim Dance Theatre’s performance of THE WOLF AND PETER in 2015.

 Nine primary school groups took part in CREATIVE DANCE TALES workshops either before and/or after they have seen a performance of THE WOLF AND PETER.
 The workshops, which drew from the characterful choreography and dramatic story of The Wolf and Peter and the powerful music of Prokovfiev, enabled the children to explore themes through simple, lively movement tasks, and fun choreographic activities.
 Together, they were encouraged to share and exchange ideas, and respond to all they have experienced by inventing a unique creative dance tale of their own making.